Road Less Traveled

 “You know I tried that, and all it got me was more negative comments from mother and father.
 I’d rather them not speak to me at all than have them saying nasty remarks to me.”

 I snorted.
 “Sarcastically, yes.
 Like when I get up before eight or when I show up without a hangover to an event.
 Those are really nice compliments.”

 “My answer’s no. Thank you for the invitation though.”

 “Please don’t go out tonight.
 This will be the fifth time this week.”

 “Fifth time too little.
 I’ll be fine.”

-Abigail left my room.
+My sister left my room.
 Within an hour, I was ready to head out.
-I grabbed a purse and headed downstairs only to be greeted by Abigail, Mark, and some guy I didn’t know but assumed was Mark’s friend.
+I grabbed a purse and headed downstairs only to be greeted by Casey, Mark, and some guy I didn’t know but assumed was Mark’s friend.
 My parents were down there as well.

 “- a charity fundraiser this weekend.
 You should come with your parents,” my father was telling the stranger.
 He was about to say more when he saw me.
 “Ah, Riley, glad you’re finally down here.
 I’d like to introduce you to Neil Hardy.
 He’s the son of-”

 “Patrick Hardy,” I finished.
 “You must be Mark’s friend.”

 “I am,” Neil answered.
 “It’s a pleasure to meet you.”